petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/creating-your-first-css-client-extension.md

     Please see the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/4411310034829-Liferay-DXP-7-4-Compatibility-Matrix) for information on supported JDKs, databases, and environments.
 See [JVM Configuration](../../../../installation-and-upgrades/reference/jvm-configuration.md) for recommended JVM settings.
     ```

-1. Start up a running instance of Liferay to test your client extension with.
-You can quickly start up a Liferay instance for testing by [Starting with a Docker Image](../../../../getting-started/starting-with-a-docker-image.md).

 1. Download and unzip the sample workspace:

    ```bash